Rahpeima/Rahpeima.github.io/_pages/about.md

 <p> Hello and thanks for stopping by! <br> <br>
 My name is Reza Rahpeima.
 I am currently an M.Sc. student in the Institute of Biomedical Electronics and Bioinformatics (BEBI) of the College of Electrical Engineering and Computer Science at the <a href="https://www.ntu.edu.tw/english/index.html" target="\_blank" style="color: #B509AC; text-decoration:none">  National Taiwan University (NTU)</a>.
 I am currently doing research in the Ultrasonic Imaging Lebaretory under the supervision of <a href="https://sites.google.com/view/pai-chilislab/home" target="\_blank" style="color: #B509AC; text-decoration:none">  Prof. Pai-Chi Li</a>. <br> <br>
-My research interests lie primarily in convex optimization, machine learning, signal processing and inverse problems, with applications in hyperspectral and medical imaging. <br> <br>
+My research interests lie primarily in photoacoustic/thermoacoustic imaging, acoustics, CFD, and coding & numerical simulation of areas in various electromechanical systems. <br> <br>
+I recieved my bachelor's degree in mechanical engineering from <a href="https://basu.ac.ir/en/home" target="\_blank" style="color: #B509AC; text-decoration:none">  Bu-Ali Sina University</a> and my first master's degree in Aerospace engineering from <a href="https://en.kntu.ac.ir/" target="\_blank" style="color: #B509AC; text-decoration:none">  K. N. Toosi University of science and technology</a>.
+I am also enjoying working as a simulation engineer intern in <a href="https://www.shl-medical.com/" target="\_blank" style="color: #B509AC; text-decoration:none">  SHL Nedical</a>.

   I also enjoyed working as a machine learning engineer intern in <a href="https://pranaq.com/" target="\_blank" style="color: #B509AC; text-decoration:none">  PranaQ</a>.
 Before joining NTHU, I got my bachelor's degree in  Electrical Engineering from the University of Guilan after doing some work in signal processing and optical wireless communications. <br> <br>

 My research interests and directions spread over: <br> <br>